MaestroOnICe/seed-emulator-btcd/examples/scion/S08-scion-bgp-hijacking/README.md

 10.162.0.0/24 via 10.101.0.160 dev ix101 proto bird metric 32
 ```

 Both /25 entries are present.
 Because SCION and BGP run on the same container, the SCION packages are also forwarded to the advisory instead of being forwarded internally.
-Lets fix that, by adding to new routes:
+Lets fix that, by adding two new routes:

 ```bash
 ip route add 10.161.0.0/25 dev net0 metric 10